mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rir-ghpython.md

 We can add a custom baking definition in this component.
 This can serve as a template to almost an  unlimited number of ways and elements that one might want to create Revit objects from Grasshopper.

-Because baking objects to Revit can take a long time and many times only should be done once, this bake functions will only execute if the `y` intput is set to `TRUE` on the component.
+Because baking objects to Revit can take a long time and many times only should be done once, this bake functions will only execute if the `y` input is set to `TRUE` on the component.
 So use an input button, so if it is pressed Grasshopper will only bake the object once.

 First, create a routine that can be called to bake.